braph-software/BRAPH-2/tutorials/general/tut_ba/readme.md

 > **c** Navigate to the BRAPH 2.0 folder `atlases`.
 > **d** Select the desired atlas.

-To open the GUI and upload the brain atlas, you can also do it from the command line (i.e., without opening an analysis pipeline) by typing the following commands:
+Commands to open the GUI and upload the brain atlas:

 ```matlab
 ba = BrainAtlas();  % creates a new object `BrainAtlas`.